Grand Prix of Road America: First wins

-Unser jinx
+Unser Jinx

 The father and son duo of Al Unser Sr. and Al Unser Jr., both champions in the CART series and multiple time Indianapolis 500 winners, notably failed to ever win a race at Road America.
-On numerous occasions, Unser Sr. or Unser Jr. were well on their way to victory, only for their race to come to a shocking and heartbreaking end.
+On numerous occasions, Unser Sr. or Unser Jr. were well on their way to victory, only for their race to come to a sudden end.
 This is in stark contrast to the rival Andretti family, which scored six victories at Road America but only one win (1969) at Indianapolis.

 Al Sr. ran out of fuel on the final lap while leading in 1982.
 Al Jr. was leading handily in 1985 until he lost control in a sudden rain shower, crashed and broke his ankle.
 Unser Jr. crashed again in 1986, and ran out of fuel in 1988.
 In 1991, Michael Andretti narrowly beat out Unser Jr. in the final two laps.
 In 1996, Unser Jr. blew his engine on the final lap, two corners short of victory.

 Al Unser Jr. also started on the pole in a Can-Am race at Road America, but broke the transmission on the second lap.